Program: B.S. in Informatics, Geography cognate; B.S. in Geography, 2005. M.S. in Human-Computer Interaction, 2007

 “There’s a double-edged sword nature to Informatics,” Beck says.
 “You can do anything, but you sometimes have to think really hard about what you want to do to be successful.
 When I took that design course, that’s when the light bulbs went on.”

 Beck earned his Master’s in HCI 2007.
-His work in the School of Informatics and Computing allowed him to secure a job with Autodesk as a user experience designer in San Rafael, Calif., and it wasn’t just some entry-level position, either.
+His work in the School of Informatics, Computing, and Engineering allowed him to secure a job with Autodesk as a user experience designer in San Rafael, Calif., and it wasn’t just some entry-level position, either.

 “When I went to Autodesk, I got the job because of my Master’s degree,” Beck says. ”It was actually for a senior position.
 I applied for it anyway, and because I had my background in GIS, they made an exception to take me on.
 Those positions were always given to people with five-plus years of experience.
 The projects I worked on with Informatics really helped.”